jacobmontiel/jacobmontiel.github.io/_posts/2016-07-29-paris-innovation.md

 <p style='text-align: justify;'>
-The Ministry of Agriculture, Agri-food, and Forestry of France (Ministère de l'Agriculture, de l'Agroalimentaire et de la Forêt) continuously performs health inspections of restaurants.
+The Ministry of Agriculture, Agri-food, and Forestry of France (Ministère de l'Agriculture, de l'Agroalimentaire et de la Forêt) regularly inspect businesses serving food to ensure restaurants and other food retail outlets are following safe food handling procedures.
 Such task is bounded by time and human resources, in other words, there is not enough time to inspect all restaurants in one year and there are not enough inspectors to speed up the process.<br />
 <br />